mafzaldev/bytewise-fellowship-flutter/Week-04-05-06/advanced_ui/README.md

 ### Focus Manager

 The `FocusManager` keeps the system's current principal focus.
 It just contains a few API elements that are valuable to focus system users.
 The `FocusManager.instance.primaryFocus` property, which stores the currently focused focus node and is also accessible via the global primaryFocus field, is one example.

+## Gesture system

+In Flutter, the `gesture system` operates through two distinct layers:

+- The first layer is responsible for handling the raw pointer events that record the location and movement of pointers on the screen.
+- The second layer handles gestures, which are semantic actions that consist of one or more pointer movements.

+### Pointer

+Pointers provide fundamental data about the user's interactions with a device's screen, and there are four types of pointer events: PointerDownEvent, PointerMoveEvent, PointerUpEvent, and PointerCancelEvent.
+When a pointer is pressed down on the screen, the Flutter framework performs a hit test to determine which widget is present at that location.
+The pointer down event (and subsequent events for that pointer) are then sent to the innermost widget found by the hit test.
+The events then propagate up the widget tree and are delivered to all widgets on the path from the innermost widget to the root.
+There is no mechanism to halt or cancel the dispatching of pointer events.

+### Gestures

+Gestures are semantic actions that consist of one or more pointer movements.
+The gesture system is responsible for recognizing gestures, such as taps, drags, and swipes, and converting them into high-level events.
+The gesture system is also responsible for dispatching pointer events to the appropriate gesture detectors.

+### Gesture detectors

+Gesture detectors are widgets that recognize gestures.
+If a gesture is recognized, the gesture detector invokes a callback.
+Most gesture detectors can be configured to recognize one or more types of gestures.
+For example, a `TapGestureRecognizer` can be configured to recognize taps, double taps, and long presses.
+The following gesture detectors are available:

+- GestureDetector: Detects gestures that correspond to its non-null callbacks.
+It is the most commonly used gesture detector.

+- InkWell: Detects taps and taps that result in long presses.
+It is a rectangular widget that generates a ripple effect when tapped.
+It is commonly used in lists and other widgets that require user interaction.

+### Gesture disambiguation

+When multiple gesture detectors are active at the same time, the gesture system must disambiguate between them.
+The gesture system uses the following rules to determine which gesture detector receives a pointer event:

+- If the event is a pointer down event, the system delivers the event to the front-most detector, as determined by the widget tree.

+- If the event is a pointer move event, the system delivers the event to the detector that owns the pointer.

+- If the event is a pointer up event, the system delivers the event to the detector that owns the pointer.

+- If the event is a pointer cancel event, the system delivers the event to the detector that owns the pointer.